 The Title IX Coordinator has the primary responsibility for coordinating the PSB's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation prohibited under this policy.
 Any District employee with knowledge of an allegation of sexual harassment must report it to the Title IX Coordinator.
-The District will promptly respond to all reports alleging Sexual Harassment to ensure a fair and equitable resolution to the report, provide support to the https://www.mass.gov/doc/model-sexual-harassment-policy/download
+The District will promptly respond to all reports alleging Sexual Harassment to ensure a fair and equitable resolution to the report, provide support to the complainant, eliminate harassment, and impose discipline if necessary.
+Discipline may range from verbal reprimand to suspension or termination, in the case of an employee.